tycomo/ngx-ssrs-reportviewer/README.md

 ```
 NOTE: Many of these attributes are optional.
 I will cover which attributes are required below and what each one does.

-4. Now inside your component you can initialize the report viewers attributes.
+4. Now inside your component the report viewer attributes specified in the ssrs-reportviewer component can be initialized.
 Initialization of all the attributes inside `app.component.ts` would look like this:

 ```typescript
 import { Component } from '@angular/core';